 MGGAs introduce an additional dependence on the kinetic-energy density $\tau_\sigma$ and/or density Laplacian $\nabla^2 n_\sigma$ to the GGA form.
 The most general MGGA form for spin-polarized states is given by

 \Cref{fig:zmggas} shows the possible dependencies of the various subcategories of MGGA functionals.
 It also illustrates the terminology in use, which can be confusing at first.
-Going upward, we find the meta-LDAs (MLDAs); the $\nabla^2 n$-MGGAs, which are usually referred to as deorbitalized or Laplacian-level MGGAs; $\tau$-MGGAs, which presently represent the most popular type of MGGA; and finally, the ($\nabla^2 n, \tau$)-MGGAs, which depend on all variables. $\tau$-MGGAs have been reviewed a decade ago by \citet{DellaSala2016:1641}
+Going upward, we first find the meta-LDAs (MLDAs).
+Next come the $\nabla^2 n$-MGGAs, which are usually referred to as deorbitalized or Laplacian-level MGGAs.
+Then there are the $\tau$-MGGAs, which presently represent the most popular type of MGGA.
+Finally, the ($\nabla^2 n, \tau$)-MGGAs depend on all variables. $\tau$-MGGAs were reviewed a decade ago by \citet{DellaSala2016:1641}.

-Although the name and performance of the MLDA tend to place this functional below the GGA,\cite{Lehtola2021:943} the form may be regarded as the simplest MGGA (the idea stems from the fact that the gradient expansion of $\tau$ contains both $\nabla n$ and $\nabla^2 n$, see \cref{eq:ge-tau}).
+Although the name and performance of the MLDA tend to place this functional below the GGA,\cite{Lehtola2021:943} the form may be regarded as the simplest MGGA.
+This is because the gradient expansion of $\tau$ contains both $\nabla n$ and $\nabla^2 n$ (see \cref{eq:ge-tau}).
 Interestingly, the MLDA may also be regarded as the base of a {\em meta-ladder}, i.e., a ladder of approximations stemming from the MLDA rather than from the LDA. \cite{Lehtola2021:943} The MLDA, however, remains largely unexplored: there are only a few examples of MLDA,\cite{Ernzerhof1999:911,Eich2014:224107,Lehtola2021:943} like the hLTA (\xcref{MGGA;X;hLTA} + \xcref{MGGA;C;hLTAPW}) for instance.

 As for the GGAs (\cref{sec:gga}), the exchange enhancement factors $F_\text{x}$ of MGGAs are defined according to \cref{eq:x-HEG-sigma,eq:Ex-Fx-spin-res}, but with additional dependence on variables like $\alpha_\sigma$ or $z_\sigma$.
 MGGA correlation functionals $E_\c$ are usually also more complicated, and sometimes based on \cref{eq:stollfunc}.
 As usual, caution must be exerted by referring to the correct definitions of constants (\cref{sec:constants}) and variables (\cref{sec:variables}): authors have different definitions for the same symbols.